jfabello/gc-platform-api-client/docs/classes/externalcontacts-api.md

 ### `getExternalcontactsReversewhitepageslookup`

-Look up contacts and externalOrganizations based on an attribute.
+Look up contacts based on an attribute.
 Maximum of 25 values returned.

 #### Endpoint